 Sunday, March 1st, 2026

 A visit to my pond after (still) more rain.
 I take a friend and her dog to meet the pond - they’ve been walking here for years yet had no idea that the pond existed until now.
 I realise how hidden it is; the footpath is just the other side of the pond.
-There is a sort of entrance to the woods framed by the trees, yet you can’t actually see the pond and the embankments unless you go looking.
-Most people (and they are probably just out walking their dog), turn left and follow the well trodden track, which is fine by me.
+There is a sort of entrance to the woods framed by the trees, yet you can’t actually see the pond and its embankments unless you go looking.
+Most people (and they are probably just out walking their dog), if they do come into the wood, turn left and follow the well trodden track, which is fine by me.

 It’s still pretty wintery looking.
-The light through the trees is soft, a pale sun is trying to emerge through the still grey sky.
+Light through the trees is soft, pale sun trying to emerge through a still grey sky.
 The remaining leaves hanging on the trees drip with rain.
-The ground is slippery with black decaying leaves and twigs blown off the trees in the recent winds.
+The ground is slippery with black decaying leaves and twigs blown down from the trees in the recent winds.

 I wade into the pond, balancing precariously as mud sucks and sticks to my boots.
 Pressing my stick into the mud, the level is about 35cm, deeper than last time.
 I’m surprised that it hasn’t risen more given the days - month - of rain that has fallen.